Pairwise accelerated failure time regression models for infectious disease transmission in close-contact groups with external sources of infection: Introduction

 \subsection{Stochastic S(E)IR models}

+The pairwise AFT regression model is based on a very general stochastic model of transmission.
 At any time, each individual $i \in \{1, \ldots, n\}$ is in one of four states: susceptible (S), exposed (E), infectious (I), or removed (R).
-Person $i$ moves from S to E at his or her \emph{infection time} $t_i$, with $t_i = \infty$ if $i$ is never infected.
-After infection, $i$ has a \emph{latent period} of length $\varepsilon_i$ during which he or she is infected but not infectious.
+Person $i$ moves from S to E at their \emph{infection time} $t_i$, with $t_i = \infty$ if $i$ is never infected.
+After infection, $i$ has a \emph{latent period} of length $\varepsilon_i$ during which they are infected but not infectious.
 At time $t_i +\varepsilon_i$, $i$ moves from E to I, beginning an \textit{infectious period} of length $\iota_i$.
-At time $t_i+ \varepsilon_i + \iota_i$, $i$ moves from I to R, where he or she can no longer infect others or be infected.
-The latent period $\varepsilon_i$ is a nonnegative random variable, the infectious period $\iota_i$ is a strictly positive random variable, and both have finite mean and variance.
-The time elapsed since the onset of infectiousness in $i$ at time $t_i + \varepsilon_i$ is the \emph{infectious age} of $i$.
-An SIR model is an SEIR model with no latent period.
+At time $t_i+ \varepsilon_i + \iota_i$, $i$ moves from I to R, where they can no longer infect others or be infected.
+The latent period $\varepsilon_i$ is a nonnegative random variable, and the infectious period $\iota_i$ is a strictly positive random variable.
+We assume that the latent and infectious periods both have finite mean and variance.
+The time elapsed since the onset of infectiousness in $i$ at time $t_i + \varepsilon_i$ is called the \emph{infectious age} of $i$.
+An SIR model is an SEIR model with latent period $\varepsilon_i = 0$ for all $i$.